It’s clear that doing pushups can offer many health benefits. You can however do them in different ways, how do incline and decline pushups compare?

 How to do a decline pushup

-The same goes for the decline pushup except that it are your feet that lean on an elevated surface.
+The same goes for the decline pushup except that your feet lean on an elevated surface.
 This makes it a bit harder to get into position.

 To get into a decline pushup position you walk up to the surface you will use with your back towards the elevated object.
 The next thing you do is squat or bend down to get your hands on the surface.